LFhase/PAIR/README.md

 Updates:

+- [x] A [introductory blog](https://mp.weixin.qq.com/s/F9_VZhDB6dsCkp4xe9ktdQ) in Chinese is released.
+Welcome to check it out! 😆
 - [x] Results are updated to [Wilds leaderboard](https://wilds.stanford.edu/leaderboard/).
 Note there are some slight differences due to the [evaluation](./WILDS/README.md).
 - [x] Camera ready version of the paper [link](https://openreview.net/forum?id=esFxSb_0pSL)!
 - [x] PAIR is accepted as an ***oral presentation*** by [ICLR DG](https://domaingen.github.io/) workshop!